Claude 2: Anthropic’s Alternative to GPT-4

 Conclusion

-Claude 2 is a real and mature alternative to GPT-4 in 2023.
-For cases where long context is valuable or Anthropic’s safety approach fits your product, it’s the best option.
-For many other cases, both models are interchangeable and worth having access to both not to depend on a single provider.
-The diversity in the 2023 LLM market is good news for users — competition improves all products.
+Claude 2 is a real and mature alternative to GPT-4.
+For cases where long context is valuable or Anthropic’s safety approach fits the product, it’s the best available option in 2023.
+For many other cases, both models are interchangeable.
+Having access to both reduces dependence on a single provider — and diversity in the LLM market is good news for all users.